 - · Thank kids for coming.

 - Just for fun, have preschoolers give a fist bump to four friends.

 - · Make announcements.

 - · Introduce new kids.

-- · Celebrate birthdays by having preschoolers say "snappy mirthgray" (which rhymes with happy birthday).
+- Celebrate birthdays by having kids say "happy birthday" with an extra "happy" as many times as the child is old.
+If the

+child is turning 10, they'd say, "Happy, happy, happy, happy, happy, happy, happy, happy, happy, happy, happy birthday!"

 - · Collect the offering.